MohdRas/docker-beginner_to_pro/README.md

     - **A Hypervisor is a software that imitates a particular piece of computer hardware or the entire computer.**
     - **Hypervisor allow the available physical resources to be partitioned into multiple virtual ones, called Virtual Machines (VMs).**
     - The computer that runs a hypervisor is called the Host System(laptop, server, vm on ec2), and the VMs created and managed by the hypervisor are called the Guest Systems.
+    - faster startup & shutdown speed (in minutes)
+    - faster provisioning & decommissioning ( in minutes)
+	- **No Dependency hell**
     - PROBLEM
-          - each VM virtualizes an entire operating system and its underlying hardware.
+          - each VM virtualizes **an entire operating system and its underlying hardware.**